Adil950/Agario/README.md

 - It has a minimal memory footprint, and strictly uses uWebSockets for networking.

 - The code uses JSDoc to specify types.
 Understanding what the code does is down to your understanding of English.

-## Notes

-- Ask all your questions over on the [Agar.io Private Servers](https://discord.gg/66X2ESb) Discord guild.

-- Before connecting from agar.io you will need to do `core.disableIntegrityChecks(true)` in the console.

 ## Running